 Our Review of Joy Walker Waterproof Backpack Rain Cover

 You can choose from 11 different fun colors.
 And it packs up into a bag smaller than two cell phones!
-Guaranteed with full refund if cover rips which makes this purchase all the more worthy.
+Guaranteed with a full refund if the cover rips which makes this purchase all the more worthwhile.

 CONS: The biggest challenge with this will be that it doesn’t have the ability to adjust for shoulder and waist straps.
-In a heavy rain you are going to get some leakage at the shoulders unless your pack is really full and pushed up high.
+In heavy rain, you are going to get some leakage at the shoulders unless your pack is really full and pushed up high.